preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ## 💭 Introduction <a class="anchor" id="introduction"></a>
 A small South African insurance provider wants to improve how it sets insurance premiums for new and existing customers.
 The current pricing strategy uses basic demographic data and manual risk assessments, often leading to inconsistent pricing, customer dissatisfaction, and potential revenue loss due to underpricing or overpricing.

-This project uses predictive analytics to help the company optimize risk assessment, improve profitability, and offer fairer premiums to customers.
+This project uses predictive analytics to help the company optimise risk assessment, improve profitability, and offer fairer premiums to customers.

 ## 📔 Dataset <a class="anchor" id="dataset"></a>